-- 7.2.1 As a Landlord, the Council has a legal responsibility under the Health and Safety Executive's (HSE's) Approved Code of Practice and Guidance on Legionnaire's Disease (ACOP) L8 to cover the water services for legionella in social residential housing stock. - 7.2.2 The Council has a duty to secure continuous improvement in the way in which its functions are exercised having regard to a combination of 'economy, efficiency and effectiveness' (known as the duty of best value). - 7.2.3 In accordance with Part 4 of the Council's Constitution, the Housing and New Homes Committee is the appropriate decision-making body in respect of the recommendations set out in paragraph 2 above.
-In addition, in order to comply with CSO 3.1, authority to enter into contracts in excess of £500,000 must be obtained by the relevant committee.
-The contract will also need to be sealed by the council. - 7.2.4 The Council's Legal officers will advise on the use of framework agreements and the call off contract during the procurement process to ensure that they comply with all relevant public procurement legislation as well as the Council's Contract Standing Orders (CSOs).
+7.2.1 As a Landlord, the Council has a legal responsibility under the Health and Safety Executive's (HSE's) Approved Code of Practice and Guidance on Legionnaire's

+- Disease (ACOP) L8 to cover the water services for legionella in social residential housing stock. - 7.2.2 The Council has a duty to secure continuous improvement in the way in which its functions are exercised having regard to a combination of 'economy, efficiency and effectiveness' (known as the duty of best value). - 7.2.3 In accordance with Part 4 of the Council's Constitution, Housing and New Homes Committee is the appropriate decision-making body in respect of the recommendations set out in paragraph 2 above.
+In addition, in order to comply with CSO 3.1, authority to enter into contracts in excess of £500,000 must be obtained by the relevant committee. - 7.2.4 The Council's Legal officers will advise on the use of framework agreements and the call off contract during the procurement process to ensure that they comply with all relevant public procurement legislation as well as the Council's Contract Standing Orders (CSOs).

+Lawyer Consulted:

-Lawyer Consulted: Wendy McRae-Smith Date: 27/02/18
+Wendy McRae-Smith

+Date: 16/1/18